MashudAhmed22/readme/README.md

 - Database: MongoDB,SQL,
 Firebase Realtime database
 - Version Control: Git, GitHub
-- ...
+- IDE: VS Code

 ### Get in Touch

 - LinkedIn: www.linkedin.com/in/mashudahmed
 - Email: mashud.hojai@gmail.com

-Feel free to explore my repositories and get in touch if you have any questions or collaboration ideas!
+- Feel free to explore my repositories and get in touch if you have any questions or collaboration ideas!

--